 As with clothes, the way you decorate a room expresses your personality.
 In its most ideal form, it signals to guests how you interpret yourself.
 It’s like the ultimate exercise in uniform dressing: very little changes day to day save for accessories (flowers, piles of laundry), so the goal is to create not just a cozy space, but an authentic one.

-For our first episode of Breaking and Entering — title is still in progress, as you can see! — meet Christina Conrad, a thrift-savvy West Village dweller who lives with her fiancé, Marty, and their dog, Bean.
+For our first episode of Breaking and Entering — title is still in progress, as you can see! — meet Christina Bernstein, a thrift-savvy West Village dweller who lives with her fiancé, Marty, and their dog, Bean.

 What do you do?